DanRHoward/modelling-airbnbs-property-listing-dataset-/README.md

 The code relating to regression modelling and the evaluation of the best model can be found in the python file: *modelling.py*.

 ## Classification models

+Every model that we have previously mentioned is in regards to regression modelling, that is if the values that we wish to predict are continuous, such as a person's salary or their hieght we want to model.
+However, some values are not of this nature.
+Boolean values which return a True or False value or the number of siblings a person has cannot be predicted effectively using regression.
+Instead, we use Classification modelling to produce models which specialise in dealling with this type of problem.

+For our project, the classification models' purpose was to evaluate the type of property that a model is given.

+### Logistic model

+The Logistic model takes in data features to evaluate certain parameters of the logistic function.
+The logistic function takes the form;

+$$
+p(x) = \frac{1}{1+e^{-(x-\mu)/s}},
+$$

+where $\mu$ is a location parameter where $p(\mu) = \frac{1}{2}$, and $s$ is a scale parameter.
+This equation spesifically is applied to a *Binary Logistic* model.
+This means that the model will only output two possible outcomes.
+The curve itself can be interpreted as the probability of one of the outcome events occuring.
+In our project, our model took the form of a *Multinomial Logistic* model.
+This refers to the fact that there was more that two possible outcomes for our model.
+The final model type is names the *Ordinal Logistic* model which is the same as the multinormial variant, except that an ordering must take place, ie if we are categorising restaurant rankings which naturally have an ordering behaviour and that predictions cannot have multiple data prediction ranks of the same value.

+### Metrics

+- Validation Accuracy Score:
+- Precision Score:
+- Recall Score:
+- F1 Score:
+- Mean Accuracy Score:

+## Neural Network